Choose the Air Filter That’s Best for Your Family’s Health

 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most basic home air filter type.
-These filters do not usually improve your indoor air quality; instead, they were designed to shelter the heating and air conditioning equipment from having larger contaminants get into the system and ruin the components.
-As a result, they can only remove less than 10% of your indoor air pollutants, but you can purchase them for about $1 each.
+These filters do not generally better your home’s air quality; instead, they were created to shelter the heating and air conditioning equipment from having larger contaminants get into the system and ruin the components.
+As a result, they remove less than 10% of pollutants in your indoor air, but only cost around $1 each.

 If you need help deciding which air filter is the best fit for you home, give Air Engineers Service Experts a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.